When Reality Changes

 In 1992 (just before the Web) if you had tried to describe Google or Wikipedia, most people wouldn’t have any idea what you were talking about.
 Similarly, in 2006 (just before the SmartPhone) if you had tried to describe Uber or Lyft, that would also have seemed to most people like pure science fiction.

 “It’s simple,” you might try to explain.
 “You will carry a little supercomputer in your pocket.
 You just tell that supercomputer where you want to go, and in a few minutes somebody will magically show up, wherever you are, and drive you to your destination.
 The driver won’t even need to have the faintest idea where he or she is going for all this to work.
-The best part is that at the end of the ride you won’t even need to hand over any money, because that supercomputer in your pocket will do it for you.”
+The best part is that at the end of the ride you won’t even need to hand over any money or take out loans, because that supercomputer in your pocket will do it for you.”
 Around this point your listener starts to back away slowly.

 So what aspects of our own imminent Future Reality will come to appear normal.
 What astonishing change will we simply end up taking for granted, after all the SmartPhones are replaced by SmartGlasses and everyone you know can simply gesture in the air while they speak to command Cyberspace?